JackyMai/focus/README.md

 ### View Internet Usage

 Use the dropdown menu in the bottom left, under the list of websites, to choose the timeframe shown. <br />
-Hover over the pie char to view number of visits. <br />
+Hover over the pie chart to view number of visits. <br />

 ### Work Cycle